-If you wanted to make one large tart, and cut it up, there’s no reason why that would’t work too.
-I should also point out that we didn’t have any side dishes with this, so if you were serving it with potatoes and vegetables/salad, this amount would happily serve more than three.
+If you wanted to make one large courgette tart, and cut it up, there’s no reason why that wouldn’t work too.
+I should also point out that we didn’t have any side dishes with this, so if you were serving it with potatoes and vegetables or salad, this amount would happily serve more than three.
 Probably four at least.

 - 3 large courgettes (zucchini)

 - Pinch salt

 - ½ tsp dried basil